webdriverio-community/wdio-rerun-service/README.md

 This service tracks failing Mocha or Jasmine tests and Cucumber scenarios.
 It will allow failing or unstable tests or scenarios to be re-run.

+_NOTE_: Cucumber Framework users running WebdriverIO versions `5.x` and `6.x` users should use version `1.6.0`.
+If you are on the latest major version of `7.x`, use latest version.

 ## Re-run vs. Retry

 The `retry` logic built into WebdriverIO for Cucumber and Mocha/Jasmine is helpful for handling flaky steps in Cucumber and Mocha/Jasmine.
 Retrying in each framework has caveats: